freeCodeCamp/guide/src/pages/bootstrap/index.md

 Bootstrap has thorough documentation with many [examples](https://getbootstrap.com/docs/4.0/examples/) and an [HTML template for getting started](https://getbootstrap.com/docs/4.0/getting-started/introduction/).

-In addition, you can find both [free](https://bootswatch.com/) and [paid](https://themes.getbootstrap.com/) themes that build on the Bootstrap framework and present a more customized and stylish look.
+In addition, you can find both [free](https://bootswatch.com/) and [paid](https://themes.getbootstrap.com/) themes that build on the Bootstrap framework to provide a more customized and stylish look.